Tainted\\Coders

 Systems

-Systems are how we effect the world.
-Each system declares what components, or group of components it needs to run and the App provides the specific components each game tick.
+Each system declares what components, or group of components it needs to run.
+Then the App provides the specific components each game tick.

-In Bevy these are simple rust functions, could even be a closure (anonymous functions, lambdas).
+In Bevy these are simple rust functions.
+They could even be a closure (anonymous functions, lambdas).

 By default systems run in parallel with each other and their order is non-deterministic.